 - 1. Satisfactory Progress: Generally, for students with progress levels for all domains at Target or Reach and passing grades in all courses - 2.
-Satisfactory Progress with Concern: Generally, for students with 1-2 domains at Threshold (regardless of course grades) and/or P course grade - 3.
+Satisfactory Progress with Concern: Generally, for students with 1-2 domains at Threshold (regardless of course grades) and/or P\ course grade - 3.
 Unsatisfactory Progress: Generally, for students with >2 domains at Threshold, persistent Threshold performance in any single domain over time, or any domain Below Threshold (regardless of course grades), and/or a failing course grade.
 Ordinarily these students are placed on academic probation.
 (See section on Probation below)

 Students with a designation of "Satisfactory Progress with Concern" receive a Letter of Concern from the Promotion Committee that outlines domains(s) of concern and expectations for improvement.
 Letters of Concern (LOCs) are not reported in the Medical Student Performance Evaluation (MSPE).
 LOCs are not generally reported externally and are intended to assist students in avoiding adverse actions; see section on Adverse Action below.
 However, LOCs will be disclosed in response to a Family Educational Rights and Privacy Act (FERPA) request and if required by law.
 Students then work with their coach to establish a personal learning plan (PLP) which includes learning goal(s) and a learning plan that specifically addresses the committee's concern(s).
 The student must enact the PLP prior to the next promotions committee meeting.
 The PLP and the student's progress will be reviewed at the next committee meeting.
-The Promotion Committee may require additional meetings between the coach and such students during the period between Promotion Committee meetings.
+The Promotion Committee meetings.
 Students who fail a required block, course, or clerkship must repeat that element, or must have an alternate remediation plan that is approved by the course director.
 The remediation plan must be articulated in the PLP.